 Light sleep in dogs is routine.
 They stay ready to wake at a moment’s notice in case they need to hunt or defend their pack.

 Sleeping at least 12 hours a day is normal for dogs, and you shouldn’t be surprised if they go in and out of sleep throughout the day.
-They may align to your schedule, but still sleep more, so you may feel like they sleep a lot, but they’re just adding to the sleep time they get at night.
+They may align with your schedule, but still, sleep more, so you may feel like they sleep a lot, but they’re just adding to the sleep time they get at night.

-You can help support healthy sleep for your dog with regular activity and stimulation, and of course general healthy habits like scheduled vet checkups and a healthy diet.
-As dogs do often get the bulk of their sleep at night when you’re sleeping, prepare them for a good night of sleep with a healthy sleep environment, and meet their needs for food, bathroom relief, and attention before bed so they can go to sleep without concern.
+You can help support healthy sleep for your dog with regular activity and stimulation and of course general healthy habits like scheduled vet checkups and a healthy diet.
+As dogs do often get the bulk of their sleep at night when you’re sleeping, prepare them for a good night of sleep with a healthy sleep environment by providing them with a high-quality dog bed with a removable cover.
+You also need to meet their needs for food, bathroom relief, and attention before bed so they can go to sleep without concern.

 If your dog’s sleep habits seem unusual to you, or they’ve changed recently, it’s worth checking out.
 Talk to your veterinarian to rule out anything serious, as excessive sleeping or sleepiness could indicate illness.